amitiuttarwar/bitcoin-notes/mempool.md

     REPLACED,    //!< Removed for replacement
 ```

-Code paths for each reason:
+#### Code paths for each reason:
 <img src="images/mempool-removal-reasons.jpg">

+#### Removing for reorg:
+1. Conflicts -> eg. miner 1 saw tx A, new block includes tx B which RBFs tx A.
+2. Finality -> eg. new tip has more work but smaller height & now the coinbase
+   spend is premature.
+Or other finality rules like CLTV are not met.